 So imagine a person at the very highest end of the fashion scale who wishes to have a new piece of clothing every day.
 This is 365 pieces of new clothing per year.
 If each item of clothing requires 15 minutes (on average) of human time to make, it means that the person’s clothing habit is requiring 91 hours per year of human time.
 This works out to about two hours per week.
 This is the worst case scenario one can imagine when it comes to clothing, and it is only 91 hours per year of human time.

 Where do these hours of human time for clothing production come from?
 The person who wants the clothing contributes the hours to the system.
 There are many, many people who will be happy with owning a few pairs of shorts and T-shirts.
-They will only need to contribute a few hours of their time per year to meet their clothing needs.
+They will only need to contribute one or two hours of their time per year to meet their clothing needs.
 Someone who wants a lot of clothing will simply contribute more hours to the system.
 The “cost” of any piece of clothing is simple to calculate: It is the cost of production as expressed in minutes/seconds of human time.

 The logic here is simple.
 If a person wants to have an item of clothing that requires 10 minutes of aggregated human time* to produce, then the person contributes 10 minutes of human time into the system.
-The person might contribute the time toward directly making the piece of clothing, or the time could be contributed in another sector (like food preparation), while someone else who has specialized makes the item of clothing.
+The person might contribute the time toward directly making the piece of clothing, or the time could be contributed in another sector (like food preparation), while someone else who has specialized in this sector makes the item of clothing.

 The Task Allocation System

 The task allocation system described in the previous chapter keeps track of all of the tasks in the city that need to be done, and portions them out to the citizens of the city in an efficient and organized way based on everyone’s personal preferences.
 At this point there are a number of different areas where the citizens of our new city can work:

 - Growing different kinds of food (fruits, vegetables, grains, tubers, nuts, meat, etc.)

 - Cooking food in restaurants